 As pointed out above, Bohemian is all about wearing rich items in a capriously way.
 Key materials are lace, crochet, suede, leather, wood, rattan, denim, silver, gold, turquoise, coral, amber.
 Key patterns are ethnic-inspired like paisley, ikat, tribal, folklore as well as floral and lattice prints.
 Furthermore, ornamental repeatitive Middle East inspired pattern are part of the style.
 Embroidery, beads, mirrors, lace, gold-color paint and fringes often serve for embellishment.

-Key pieces are low rise frayed jeans, corduroys and patch pocket flared jeans, delicate dresses and tunics with floral, paisley, ethnic or ornament prints, peasant and tired (often crinkled) skirts, crochet or cable-knit sweaters, vests and cardigans, peasant blouses, button-down prairie camisoles, dip-dyed tanks and T-shirts, beaded, embroidered or mirror embelished boleros.
+Key pieces are low rise frayed jeans, corduroys and patch pocket flared jeans, delicate dresses and tunics with floral, paisley, ethnic or ornament prints, peasant and tired (often crinkled) skirts.
+Furthermore, crochet or cable-knit sweaters, vests and cardigans are essential style elements.
+Other typical clothes are peasant blouses, button-down prairie camisoles, dip-dyed tanks and T-shirts as well as beaded, embroidered or mirror embelished boleros.
 Often pieces are in maxi length like a maxi double-breasted coat, maxi-skirts and floor-length dresses.
 Dresses and tops often have an empire waist.
 Sleeves are blousy, flatter style, ruffle-hemed, puffy or embroidered.
-A denim jacket, favorably in a natural looking wash is a Must-have.
+A denim jacket, favorably in a natural looking wash, is a Must-have.

 Accessories reach from ornament-like jewelry, hammered cuffs, feather cuffs, wood bangles, over-size semi-precious gemstone rings often with raw stones, teardrop earrings, coin, wood and beaded necklaces, rough leather messenger or saddle bags, sloughy velvet evening bags, ethnic fabric hobo bags and totes and head bands.
 Jewelry is often from India or of American Native origin including Alaska jewelry.